 If both conditions are met, then determine which category your project falls under: new research proposal, research approved at another institution, or a classroom project.
-A Decision Tree is available on the IRB website to give you step by step guidance in determining the nature of your project and the appropriate actions you need to take and the forms you need to submit.

 If you submit an application for a Request for IRB Review of Research, please allow up to 30 days for an Expedited Review, or longer for research requiring a Full Review.

 If the work will be done strictly as a classroom assignment, meaning that the intent of the project is solely academic learning and will not be disseminated beyond the scope of the course (presented or submitted only to the course instructor or other members of the class) or only disseminated in very limited manner (presented only to the wider Messiah community, including faculty, staff, students, parents, and local community members), then it likely does not fall under the federal definition of research and would not require review by the IRB.

 It is the Messiah University IRB policy that these projects still be reported to the IRB to ensure that they meet the guidelines for Classroom projects.
 If the activity or project is being done strictly for a classroom project and does not fall under the federal definition of research, the project should be reported to the IRB as a "Classroom Project" using Axiom Mentor.
 Submission of a "Classroom Project" form should be completed by the course instructor and include the title of each project and the names of the students conducting the project.